ezekg/git-hound/README.md

 Git plugin that helps prevent sensitive data from being committed by sniffing potential commits against regular expressions from a local `.githound.yml` file.

 ## Installation
 To install Hound, please use `go get`.
 If you don't have Go installed, [get it here](https://golang.org/dl/).
+If you would like to grab a precompiled binary, head over to the [releases](https://github.com/ezekg/git-hound/releases) page.
+The precompiled Hound binaries have no external dependencies.

 ```
 go get github.com/ezekg/git-hound